Volvo XC60 Recharge hybrid - Interior & Comfort

 Volvo’s Sensus portrait infotainment touchscreen system handles most of the car’s heating, ventilation, mapping and entertainment functions.
 It’s very slick, with crisp graphics, but it can be a little too involved, with deep layers of submenus.
 You’ll get used to it the more time you spend with it, but BMW’s iDrive and Mercedes’ COMAND systems are simpler to use.

-Volvo offers the T8 in two trim levels: R-Design Pro and Inscription Pro.
-Both have cruise control, a leather steering wheel, a powered tailgate, LED headlights, adjustable air suspension, a heated steering wheel, a 12.3-inch digital dashboard display, heated leather sports seats, sat nav and a 10-speaker 330w stereo.
+The Volvo XC60 Recharge range is available in six trim levels, which are restricted depending on the model chosen.
+The entry-level T6 engine is limited to the Inscription Expression, Inscription and R-Design trims, while the more powerful T8 can be had in R-Design Pro, Inscription Pro or in the flagship Polestar Engineered trim.
+Every version is well-equipped with cruise control, a leather steering wheel, a powered tailgate, LED headlights, adjustable air suspension, a heated steering wheel, a nine-inch infotainment touchscreen, a 12.3-inch digital dashboard display, heated leather sports seats, sat nav and a 10-speaker 330w stereo.

 There are three option packs for the XC60.
 The £1,500 Intellisafe Pro bundle brings a semi-autonomous experience thanks to adaptive cruise control and Steer Assist, as well as cross-traffic alert (which scans for obstacles when reversing) and lane-keeping assistance.